 - Leland Mallett

 Leland Mallett, CJE, is the newspaper and yearbook adviser at Legacy High School in Mansfield, Texas.
 Legacy’s publications have won CSPA Crowns and NSPA Pacemakers in the short time the school has been open.
 In 2015, Mallett won Texas Journalism Adviser of the Year.
-He has also won the Edith Fox King Award, TAJE Trailblazer, Dow Jones News Fund Special Recognition Adviser and JEA Special Recognition Adviser.
+He has also won the Edith Fox King Award, TAJE Trailblazer, Dow Jones News Fund Special Recognition Adviser and been named both a Distinguished and Special Recognition Adviser by JEA.
 This is year 18 of advising for Mallett and he continues to love the art of telling stories.
 But really, he’s most proud to tell stories about his three kids – of whom he’ll proudly provide a plethora of photos for you.

 - Susan Massy